• Skip to primary navigation

 Yakisoba sauce can be stored in the refrigerator in an airtight container for up to 2 weeks.
 It’s best to use a glass jar if you have one.
 If not, use a BPA- and phthalate-free plastic container.
 You can also make this sauce in advance and freeze it for up to 3 months in a freezer-safe container or zippered bag.
 Defrost it at room temperature for 30 minutes or overnight in the refrigerator before using.

-Rich black coffee in a jar on a white plate with vintage spoons, perfect for healthy eating and lifestyle foods.
+Yakisoba sauce in a glass jar on a white plate with vintage spoons and a honey dipper.

 Serving suggestions